Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 There are always good arguments on both sides of any complex issue, and no single perspective has a monopoly on truth.
 What is ‘socially just’ or the best path to social betterment are not clear and easily agreed upon.

 Ideas and beliefs should be freely and openly discussed, and conflicting viewpoints should be presented in a fair and dispassionate manner.
-Moreover, as the oft-cited John Stuart Mill points out, it is important to hear opinions in their most plausible and persuasive forms from people who believe them.
+This is how progress is made.
+Moreover, as the oft-cited John Stuart Mill points out, it is important to hear competing opinions in their most plausible and persuasive forms from people who believe them.

-Current sociology has rejected these precepts.
-The woke left viewpoint deserves to be taught, but not to the exclusion of all other perspectives.
+Current sociology falls far short of these ideals.
+Faculty have the freedom to teach woke theories and to be as intersectional as they’d like.
+But there is reason for concern when it is taught to the exclusion of all other perspectives.
 Presenting only one point of view breeds confirmation bias, groupthink and pressure to conform.
 It also weakens one’s own arguments because they are not challenged.

 Sociology: The Academy’s Progressive Vanguard

-Although wokists dominate much of the social sciences and humanities, they are most hegemonic in sociology.
-In a systematic review of studies, Professor Yanor shows that liberals outnumber conservatives by forty-seven to one.
+Although the woke insanity dominates much of the social sciences and humanities, sociology is unique for the almost complete absence of ideological diversity.
+In a systematic review of studies, Professor Yanor shows that liberal sociologists outnumber conservatives by forty-seven to one.
 Almost no one is openly right of center.
 One study found zero Republicans.
-Another found a grand total of 12 conservative sociologists out of 6,000 in the country.
-They are vastly outnumbered by self-identified “Marxists”.
+Another found 12 conservative sociologists out of 6,000 in the US.
+Right of center sociologists are vastly outnumbered by self-identified “Marxists”.
 Thousands of sociology books and articles have been written from a variety of perspectives, including Marxist, liberal, progressive, feminist, intersectionalist, radical, and post-modernist.
-To date, however, very few have been written from our outlining a conservative perspective on sociological subjects.
+To date, however, very few have been written from a conservative perspective.

-Sociological studies are fairly criticized for starting with a conclusion, and then finding evidence that supports it.
-It is no exaggeration to say this is business as usual.
-In their conception of the world, the oppressive nature of society is assumed.
-Basic ideological parameter e.g. pervasive structural racism and racially biased policing are fixed and unargued.
-All analysis proceeds from there.
+Sociological studies are rightly criticized for starting with a conclusion, and then finding evidence that supports it.
+The oppressive nature of society is given.
+Basic ideological parameters e.g. pervasive systemic racism or racially biased policing are assumed from the outset and remain unquestioned.
+Systemc bias and oppression are the only acceptable explanations - all analyses proceed from there.
 Methods are rigged to arrive at these ideologically preferred conclusions.
 Statistical malfeasance, evidence cherry-picking and intellectual dishonesty are common.

 A majority of sociologists believe that sociology “should analyze and transcend oppression”.
-In pursuit of this, they employ a progressive epistemology which judges the veracity of scientific findings as to whether they come out in line with the expected woke orthodoxies and articles of faith.
-This is in stark contrast to the norms of science (disinterestedness, skepticism, universalism) put forward by Weber and Merton, and practiced by many sociologists in the past.
+In pursuit of this, they employ a progressive epistemology which judges the veracity of scientific findings as to how well they fit the prevailing narratives.
+This is in contrast to the norms of science (disinterestedness, skepticism, universalism) put forward by Weber and Merton, and practiced by many sociologists in the past.

-Sociologists refrain from publishing studies that contradict key progressive orthodoxies.
-Findings that run contrary to their biases and political positions are disregarded.
-It is difficult to publish results that are considered harmful to marginalized groups (e.g. studies that do not find evidence of bias/unfair treatment but instead find differences in risks/behaviors).
-A well known example is Robert Putnam’s finding that trust is lower in ethnically diverse communities.
+An oft-cited example is Robert Putnam’s finding that social trust is lower in ethnically diverse communities.
 He held off publishing his results until he could think up ways to make them politically palatable.
 This highlights the clear and strong moral stigma associated with questioning accepted findings and the causal connections being posited.
 It is not uncommon for there to be hundreds of published studies which support an ideologically favored conclusion, but few that question or refute it.
+Skepticism of claims that minorities get treated more severely for the same behavior is not allowed.

 Top Sociology Journals Publishing ‘Absolute Crap’

-Since they get the causal connections wrong their policy recommendations that, if implemented, prove ineffective or even counterproductive - harming the people they were intended to help.
-As the distinguished economist, Glenn Loury points out “only a sociologist would believe that 70 percent of kids being born out of wedlock in a community is not a bad thing in terms of development”.
+When sociologists get the causal connections wrong, their policy recommendations, if implemented, prove ineffective or counterproductive - harming the people they were intended to help.
+As the eminent economist, Glenn Loury points out “only a sociologist would believe that 70 percent of kids being born out of wedlock in a community is not a bad thing in terms of development”.
+This corruption envelopes most the discipline.
+It is rotten to the core.
+The peer review process is ideologically biased and extremely weak papers, due to their woke-aligned claims, become current sociological "classics”.
+Unconvincing studies are are feted without critique.

-Sociology Curriculum: Every Course Allows You To Unpack Your Privileges
+Sociology Classroom and Curriculum: Every Course Allows You To Unpack Your Privileges

-Many sociology departments, e.g. Rollins College, openly boast that their goal is to make the world more fair.
+Many sociology departments promote their activist and social justice mission, e.g. Rollins College, which boasts that their goal is to make the world more fair.
 Every course in their department, they advertise, “incorporates sociological training that will allow you to unpack your privileges, understand oppression, and find a way to keep doing the work without paralyzing yourself in guilt”.
 The University of the Redlands regards sociology as “a liberatory enterprise”.

 Conservative Sociology Professors and Students Face Isolation and Ridicule

 Professor Jussim compiled 13 privileges which progressive professors enjoy.
-These include the ability to conduct research without colleagues publishing “scientific articles” claiming that they are are deficient in intelligence and morality because of their political beliefs.
+High among these is the ability to conduct research without colleagues publishing “scientific articles” claiming that they are are deficient in intelligence and morality because of their political beliefs.

 The discrimination against conservatives is most pronounced in sociology where conservatives, particularly cultural conservatives, are thought to be morally deficient.
 They face a hostile climate including isolation and ridicule.
-Their perspectives on contentious issues are denounced, belittled, and kept out of prestigious journals and course curricula.
-As sociology professor Mark Horowitz’ survey of his colleagues, sociologists hoping for tenure should keep any conservative views to themselves, especially since a growing number of departments are expanding criteria for promotion and tenure to include “supporting engaged social justice”.
+Right of center perspectives on contentious issues are denounced, belittled, and kept out of prestigious journals and course curricula.
+As sociology professor Mark Horowitz’ survey of sociologists shows, sociologists hoping for tenure should keep any conservative views to themselves, especially since an increasing number of departments are expanding criteria for promotion and tenure to include “supporting engaged social justice”.
+As late as May, 2025 the Ameican Sociological Association advocating “incorporating community-engaged scholarship into tenure and promotion processes.”

 Sociologists Forbid Any Conclusion That Strikes Them as a ‘Social Injustice’.